huma-engineering/huma-docs/data-collection/admin-portal/managing-organisations/creating-a-new-organisation.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-title: Creating a new Orgnisation
+title: Creating a new Organisation
 ---
 # Creating a new Organisation
 **User**: Account Manager, Super Admin